 • Whole cheeses: Look for a variety of textures and flavors.
 Grab your favorite soft, semi-hard, and hard cheese.
 I love funky gorgonzola, creamy fontina, and nutty Pecorino Romano.

 • Bread or crackers: These are the supporting roles for your antipasto platter.
-I love griddled French bread, but you can also serve with crackers of your choice.
+I love griddled French bread, but you can also serve it with crackers of your choice.
 Or go all out with a cracker and bread situation!
-Heck toss some focaccia on there.
+Heck, toss some focaccia on there.
 If you’re avoiding gluten, serve with lettuce spears or gluten-free crackers.

 • Marinated things: Marinated things add richness and flavor to the board.
 To keep the Italian theme, I went for marinated mozzarella, olives, and artichoke hearts.
 However, marinated mushrooms, marinated feta or sun-dried tomatoes soaking in a bath of Italian olive oil would also be delicious.